Cleaning & Sanitizing 101

 Sanitizing

-To prevent spoilage or contamination by bacteria or wild yeast, you must (after cleaning) sanitize all items that will come into direct contact with your beer, wine, cheese, etc. Equipment may be sanitized by boiling in water for a few minutes; this is a popular technique in cheesemaking.
+To prevent spoilage or contamination by bacteria or wild yeast, after cleaning you must sanitize all items that will come into direct contact with your beer, wine, cheese, etc. Equipment may be sanitized by boiling in water for a few minutes; this is a popular technique in cheesemaking.
 Boiling is not suitable for some glass or plastic items and is awkward for large objects.
 In those cases, a chemical sanitizer is preferred.

 ITEMS FROM THESE INSTRUCTIONS MAY BE FOUND BELOW OR IN THE SHOPPING AREA OF OUR WEBSITE.